gavinhungry/cipherfox/README.md

 CipherFox
 =========
-CipherFox displays the current SSL/TLS cipher and certificate chain in the Add-on bar and Site Identification dialog.
+CipherFox displays the current SSL/TLS cipher, protocol and certificate chain in the Add-on bar and Site Identification dialog.

 The [Qualys SSL Labs Server Test](https://www.ssllabs.com/ssltest/) for the current domain is also accessible from the menu.